SETI/rms-opus/import/README.md

 edit the top of import/build_db.py

-nohup sudo python build_db.py all > ~/log.txt &
+nohup sudo python import/build_db.py all > ~/import.log.txt &

-then when it's done do a deploy so caches get refreshed.
+then when it's done, change the DATABASES NAME in settings_local.py and do a deploy so caches get refreshed.

 to build the NEW schema: